Sheldenburg/resume/README.md

 # Slickoverflow Theme for Jsonresume

-> A variation of jsonresume-theme-stackoverflow.
+> A variation of jsonresume-theme-stackoverflow. - I use this repo to generate my own resume :-) html and pdf versions are both available upon request.
+I have put my raw Json file here.
+You can support the original author on Json Resume (https://jsonresume.org/)

 ## Demo